pellstreet/Getting_and_Cleaning_Data_Project/CodeBook.md

 #VARIABLES USED IN THE R SCRIPT

 * test_m ,  train_m : contain the merged data (cbind) from the corresponding test and training raw data set (3 .txt files merged for each variable).
 * dataset : is a dataframe with merged (rbind) data from test_m and train_m.
-Note that the 'dataset' variable is transformed throughout the script, see next chapter.
+Note that the 'dataset' variable is transformed throughout the script, see chapter R SCRIPT
 * all_names :  contains the correct column names for the  merged  data set, note that this vector contains also names for the "subject" and "activity" columns.
                The "subject" column contains an ID (from 1 to 30) representing each volunteer who took the test, the "activity" column is a list of 6 activities performed by the volunteers
                (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).